Harold White (American football): Syracuse

-Harold M. "Babe" White was an All-American football player for Syracuse University.
-He played at the guard position for Syracuse from 1913–1916.
-A native of New York, White attended DeWitt Clinton High School.
+White attended the University of Wisconsin later Syracuse University.
+He competed in the discus and shotput at the 1912 Summer Olympics. played college football for Syracuse University.
+He played at the guard position for Syracuse from 1913 to 1916.
 At 6 feet, 6 inches in height and 273 pounds, White was the largest American football player of his time.
 He was selected as a first-team All-American in 1915.
 He was also selected as the captain of the 1916 Syracuse football team.